-The following are examples of conduct through social media and networking mediums that are considered violations of the SHA Social Media and Networking Policy and may be subject to disciplinary action by the Team, Minor Hockey Association, League and/or SHA.
+The following are examples of conduct through social media and networking mediums that are considered violations of the Hockey Saskatchewan Social Media and Networking Policy and may be subject to disciplinary action by the Team, Minor Hockey Association, League and/or Hockey Saskatchewan.

-i.
 Any statement deemed to be publicly critical of Association officials or detrimental to the welfare of a member Team, the Association or an individual.

-ii.
-Divulging confidential information that may include, but is not limited to the following:
+ii) Divulging confidential information that may include, but is not limited to the following:

-a. player injuries;

-b. trades of other player movement; game strategies; or any other matter of a sensitive nature to a member Team, the Association or an individual.
+- a. player injuries; - trades or other player movement; game strategies; or any other matter of a sensitive nature to a member Team, the Association or an individual. - iii) Negative or derogatory comments about any of the Team, Minor iv) Any form of bullying, harassment, intimidation or threats against players or officials.

-iii.
-Negative or derogatory comments about any of the Team, Minor Hockey Association, League and/or SHA staff, programs, stakeholders, players or any member of a SHA Team.
+Hockey Association, League and/or Hockey Saskatchewan staff, programs, stakeholders, players or any member of a Hockey Saskatchewan Team.